garethdmm/gryphon/README.md

 ### Credentials and environment variables

-When using Gryphon sensitive credentials like API keys never leave your machine.
-Instead, gryphon applications read credentials from a `.env` file stored in the directory they are launched from. `.env` files are simple lists of key-value pairs,
+When using Gryphon, sensitive credentials like API keys never leave your machine.
+Instead, gryphon applications read credentials from a `.env` file stored in the directory they are launched from. `.env` files are simple lists of key-value pairs.

 The .env entries for an exchange like Coinbase look something like this.